 A fifth hearing is scheduled for Thursday at 3 p.m.
-ET, but the remaining two will now be pushed until Congress reconvenes following July 4 recess.
+ET, but any remaining hearings will now be pushed until Congress reconvenes following a July 4 recess.
 Thompson also noted that additional hearings are "always a possibility," especially as the committee receives new information — take the recently-subpoenaed documentary footage, for example.

 But, he added, "I think we could supplement the next two hearings with some of the material and obviously, if necessary, we'll just include it in the report."

 Dates and times for the new hearings will be announced soon, an aide told NPR.

 Thursday's hearing, which will be led by Rep. Adam Kinzinger (R-Ill.), will focus on "former President Trump's pressure campaign against the Department of Justice," Axios writes.

 Update: 3:45 p.m.
 ET, June 27, 2022: This article has been updated to accurately reflect the number of hearings that were scheduled initially at the time of publication.